yirzhou/UVa/lcc/README.md

 - [2561]: Swap twice with the minimum element, or directly swap.
 - [2444]: Key point is `min(mini, maxi)-i+1`.

+## Binary Search

+- [1648]: The monotonic function is tricky to find: find a value `k` and try to sum up all values above k.

 ## Unsolved

 - [1923]: Rolling hash is too weird.